Bowling: In the 20th century

-In 1954, Steve Nagy (1913–1966) became the first person to bowl a perfect 300 game on TV on NBC-TV's "Championship Bowling".
+In 1954, Steve Nagy (1913–1966) became the first person to bowl a perfect 300 game while filmed.
 The PBA later named its sportsmanship award after him.

 In 1958, the Professional Bowlers Association (PBA) was founded in Akron, Ohio by 33 prominent bowlers (including Don Carter, Dick Weber, Dick Hoover, Buzz Fazio, Billy Welu, Carmen Salvino and Glenn Allison) after they listened to a presentation by sports agent Eddie Elias.
 The PBA eventually reached about 4,300 members in 14 countries worldwide.
 In 1975, Earl Anthony became the first PBA member with $100,000 yearly earnings, and the first to reach $1,000,000 total earnings in 1982.
 In 2000, it was purchased by former executives of Microsoft, who moved the PBA headquarters to Seattle, Washington.

 On 28 November 1960, the first PBA Championship in Memphis, Tennessee was won by Don Carter.
 It was renamed the PBA World Championship in 2002, and now awarded the Earl Anthony Trophy to the winner.

 In 1960, the Professional Women's Bowling Association (PWBA) was founded as the first professional women's bowling association; it went defunct in 2003.

 In 1960, the National Bowling League (NBL) was founded to compete with the PBA.
 It attracted name players such as Billy Welu and Buzz Fazio, but failed to sign top star Don Carter.
 The league's failure to get a TV contract caused it to fold following its first championship in 1962.

 On 26 May 1961 the British Tenpin Bowling Association (BTBA) was formed.
 Their first General Secretary was Maurice Glazer.

 On 27 January 1962, ABC Television aired its first Saturday afternoon broadcast of a PBA Tour event, the Empire State Open held at Redwood Lanes in Albany, New York, beginning a partnership between ABC and the PBA that lasted through 1997.
 The Saturday afternoon bowling telecasts garnered very good ratings through the early 1980s, until the cable television-fueled explosion of sports viewing choices caused ratings to decline.

 In 1962, the first PBA Tournament of Champions was held; it became an annual event in 1965, and was sponsored by Firestone Tire from 1965 through 1993.

 In 1962, the American Wheelchair Bowling Association (AWBA) was founded in Louisville, Kentucky, by Richard F. Carlson.